dhavalvasveliya/dhavalvasveliya/README.md

 - 👋 Hi, I’m Dhaval Vasveliya
 - 💼 Curretnly working as an IT Developer at Canada Revnue Agency
-- 👀 I’m interested in Cloud Technologiesa and DevOps
+- 👀 I’m interested in Cloud Technologies and DevOps
 - 📫 You can reach me out at vasveliyadhaval04@gmail.com

 <!---